MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/costing/purchase-orders-rece.md

 ## Issue description

-Physically received purchase orders don't appear in the *check open quantities* inventory closing report.
+Physically received purchase orders don't appear in the *Check open quantities* inventory closing report.

 ## Resolution

-The *check open quantities* report shows issue transactions that can't be covered by financial on-hand.
+The *Check open quantities* report shows issue transactions that can't be covered by financial on-hand.
 You can also choose to include receipts in the report.
 Physical receipts will only be shown if they can cover the issues that can't be covered by financial on-hand.
 For more information ,see [Preparing to run inventory close](/dynamicsax-2012/appuser-itpro/preparing-to-run-inventory-close).